UoSMediaFrameworks/uos-media-playback-framework-legacy/README.md

 ## Deployment

 This whole repo is currently setup to be deployed as an [Azure Website](http://azure.microsoft.com).
+The [deploy.sh](deploy.sh) file is used by [KuduSync](https://github.com/projectkudu/KuduSync).

-However, you can easily deploy it else where.
+However, you can easily deploy it elsewhere.
 Just run the `build-dist` gulp command:

 ```
 env.sh gulp build-dist